Whether your child has just had her first seizure or several, they are scary to watch and can seem catastrophic.

 Parents often wonder if their child’s seizures will lead to epilepsy.
-We consider a child to have epilepsy when he has had two or more unprovoked seizures that occur at least 24 hours apart.
+We consider a child to have epilepsy when he has had two or more seizures without a clear trigger and they have occurred at least 24 hours apart.

-One of the important considerations when diagnosing epilepsy, and one in which we try to determine in our New Onset Seizure Clinic, is identifying any triggers to potentially help stop them from happening in the first place.
+One of the important considerations when diagnosing epilepsy, and one in which we try to determine in clinic, is identifying any triggers to potentially help stop them from happening in the first place.

 There are many potential seizure triggers, but only a few we know about for sure.
 If parents are rigorous about keeping track of their child’s seizures and the circumstances surrounding them, we will be more likely to help them narrow down the trigger.